A Guide to Spinning Tops Across the Globe

 One country that could be considered a "capital" of spinning tops is Germany.
 Germany is home to all kinds of spinning tops, which are known in German as kreisel!

-Germany has a long-standing reputation of high-quality wooden toys, including kreisel.
+Germany has a long-standing reputation for high-quality wooden toys, including kreisel.
 These wooden tops are intricately crafted and last for generations!
 Some are also highly innovative and demonstrate excellent craftsmanship.

 German kreisel are also well-known for their brilliant colors and intricately-carved details, such as rings around the body that stabilize and balance the top (see right).
 Other kreisel are even crafted into handpainted doll-like figurines, and a few even play music!